Delegasi-Tech/delreact-agent/docs/WHAT-IS-AI-AGENT.md

 - **Foundation for Growth:** You can start with a single ReAct agent and later expand to multi-agent or hybrid systems as your needs grow.

 ## DelReAct Agent Architecture

+### Overview

+DelReact Agent is a robust, extensible framework for building intelligent AI agents that can autonomously plan, reason, and act to accomplish complex, multi-step tasks.

+DelReact is inspired by the ReAct Agent Architecture—a paradigm where a single agent, powered by a large language model (LLM), iteratively cycles through Thought, Action, and Observation.

+Built on top of LangChain and LangGraph, DelReact provides:
+- A pre-defined agent pipeline (ReactAgentBuilder) for orchestrating multi-step workflows
+- Dynamic tool integration (including web search, content fetching, and custom business tools)
+- Agent Memory and session observability
+- Advanced error handling and dynamic replanning
+- Support for multiple LLM providers (Gemini, OpenAI, OpenRouter)
+- Extensible architecture for custom agents, tools, and workflows

 ### Architecture